w3c/wai-curricula/content/how-to-use-these-curricula.md

   * Topics to Teach &mdash; Structured thematic guidance for a consistent teaching sequence.
   * Ideas to Assess Knowledge for Module &mdash; Suggested ideas to assess the acquired skills or knowledge based on module contents.
   * Teaching Resources &mdash; Recommended resources to deliver the learning outcomes.
 Some resources are integral part of the teaching while others are optional further reading.
-  * Topics &mdash; Thematic gathering of objectives within a module. these do not need to be taught in order or as classes, but all are recommended for a consistent teaching sequence.
+  * Topics &mdash; Thematic gathering of objectives within a module.
+These do not need to be taught in order or as classes, but all are recommended for a consistent teaching sequence.
 Each  topic consists of:
     * Learning Outcomes for Topic &mdash; Detailed description of what students will learn and should be able to demonstrate.
     * Teaching Ideas for Topic &mdash; Suggested ideas to help instructors teach the learning outcomes based on topic contents.
     * Ideas to assess knowledge for Topic &mdash; Suggested ideas to assess the acquired skills or knowledge based on topic contents.